Young Black pilot opens dream restaurant during pandemic

 "The cornbread, you know how sometimes they say it makes you want slap your momma?
 It does.
 It is worth the trip, I don't care what side of town you live on," Thompson said.

 The man behind the restaurant venture is usually behind the controls of an airplane.
 Commercial airline pilot Adam Belt has always had high hopes of opening a restaurant.
-He kept quiet during the planning phase of the restaurant and only shared the restaurant plans with close family members.
+He kept quiet during the planning phase of the restaurant and only shared the plans with close family members.

 "I am always cooking at home, cooking soul food, catfish, pork chops, black-eyed peas, and if I wasn't a pilot, I would have gone to culinary school to be a chef somewhere," he said.